-419 points by artsandsci 0 days ago
+419 points by artsandsci a year ago

 There's a certain irony in this.
 By putting restrictions on kids (no screens, digital downtime, etc), we expect them to become self-driven.
 This is a great idea in theory, but it also seems pretty likely that a kid will go to their friends house to watch Youtube videos, when I would just as soon have them (and their friends, if necessary) at my house doing that where at least I have some sense of what they are watching.